diogene5/aliemcards_cards/cards/when-avoid-tramadol.md

 ---
 title: When to Avoid Tramadol
 authors:
-    - Jill Logan, PharmD
+  - 'Jill Logan, PharmD'
 created: 2014/01/06
-updates:
+updated: null
 categories:
   - Toxicology
 ---

 # Tramadol: When to avoid it